 - Higher payments make it harder to qualify for your next property

-- That money could be your next down payment instead
+- That money could be your next Down Payment instead

 Choose Variable Rates While Building

 Variable rate mortgages have lower payments than fixed rates.
 Lower payments mean better debt ratios.
 Better ratios mean you qualify for more properties.
+And picking a shorter mortgage term during your growth phase can hurt your qualification power.

 Yes, variable rates can go up.
 But during your growth phase, qualification matters more than payment certainty.
 Once you’re done buying, switch to fixed if you want stability.